 Another common problem is the language and contents of the employment contracts.
 The contract is not necessarily available in the employees’ mother tongue, or the translated content differs from the original.

-AUDITS HELPED IMPROVE LABOR RIGHTS IN THE SUPPLY CHAIN
+AUDITS HELP IMPROVE LABOR RIGHTS IN THE SUPPLY CHAIN

-Business practices also showed improvement: education on code of conduct had been arranged and one factory owner had also visited his suppliers to educate them on safety issues and discuss ethical business practices.
-No critical risks were found concerning human rights.
+- Business practices also showed improvement: education on code of conduct had been arranged and one factory owner had also visited his suppliers to educate them on safety issues and discuss ethical business practices.